JavaScript Templates

 openAlertDialog

 This method will open an alert dialog.
-It accepts only one parameter wich is an object with the next properties: the title
+It accepts only one parameter wich is an object with the next properties: the title and the text of the alert dialog and two optional properties with a confirmText (text of the confirm button) and a confirm action that will be executed when the confirm button is clicked.

 - YAML